 In April 2017, the Company launched a small-scale marketing and sales program to support the promotion of FC2 in the U.S. market.
 The commercial team developed a plan to confirm the "proof of concept" that FC2 represented a significant business opportunity.
 This required changes in the distribution process for FC2 in the U.S. As part of this reorganization the Company announced new distribution agreements with three of the country's largest distributors that support the pharmaceutical industry.
 This newly developed network now allows up to 98% of major retail pharmacies the ability to make FC2 available to their customers.
-In addition to the distribution system, the Company expanded sales and market access efforts that resulted in FC2 now being available through the following access points: community-based organizations, by prescription, utilizing the telemedicine "HeyDoctor" App, through 340B covered entities, college and universities and our patient assistance program.
+In addition to the distribution system, the Company expanded sales and market access efforts that resulted in FC2 now being available through the following access points: community-based organizations, by prescription, partnering with leading telemedicine providers including the "HeyDoctor" App, through 340B covered entities, colleges and universities and our patient assistance program.
 We continue to increase healthcare provider awareness, education and acceptance which has resulted in more women utilizing FC2 in the U.S. We believe that the initial results from these efforts support the U.S. market opportunity and that we will continue to see increased utilization of FC2.
+We are experiencing an increase in revenue from sales in the prescription channel in the U.S.